evangaul/Pathfinding-Visualizer/README.md

 npm run dev
 ```

-4. Open your browser and navigate to the URL shown (typically `http://localhost:5173`)
+4. Open your browser and navigate to the URL

 ### Build for Production